TylerPohn/collab-canvas/docs/demo-script.md

 - Zustand for lightweight state management
 - MUI components with Material Design for accessibility
 - DOMPurify for XSS protection and comprehensive input validation
+- OpenAI GPT-4o-mini with function calling for natural language processing (LangChain agent not working)
 - Rate limiting and security audit logging
 - Debounced updates (100ms) and cursor throttling (25ms) via RTDB for optimal performance
 - Last-write-wins conflict resolution with visual feedback in design palette

-The system supports 500+ objects and 5+ concurrent users with enterprise-grade security.
-This foundation is ready to build AI features on top of.
+The system supports 500+ objects and 5+ concurrent users with enterprise-grade security and AI-powered canvas manipulation.